How and When Appeals Court Decisions Issue

 The Massachusetts Appeals Court decides all appeals before it by issuing a written decision.
 Generally, the court's decision will state whether or not the lower court judgment will be upheld and explain the reasons why.
 A decision by the court will issue after oral argument is held, or after a case is given to a panel of judges for consideration “on the briefs,” that is, without oral argument.
 While there is no time period set by law or the Massachusetts Rules of Appellate Procedure, a decision generally issues within 130 days.

 When the decision issues, all parties to the appeal will receive a notice informing them that a decision has been rendered with instructions on how to receive the full text of the decision from the Office of Reporter of Decisions.
 The date of this notice starts the clock, so to speak, for filing any application for review of the decision.
 All attorneys will receive electronic notifications in lieu of paper notices of the court's actions, orders, judgments, rescripts, and decisions.
 The Court will use the business email addresses on file with the Board of Bar Overseers pursuant to S.J.C.
 Rule 4:02(11).
 Attorneys must ensure that their business email address registered with the Board of Bar Overseers is up to date.
 A self-represented litigant may authorize the Court to send electronic notice in lieu of paper notices.

-Decisions are issued in two forms: as full opinions, which are published in the volumes of the court reporter and as “unpublished” decisions that are also referred to as 1:28s, after the Massachusetts Appeals Court Rule that describes them.
+Decisions are issued in two forms: as full opinions, which are published in the volumes of the court reporter and as “unpublished” decisions that are also referred to as 1:28s, after the former Massachusetts Appeals Court rule that described them.
+See M.A.C.
+Rule 23.0.
 These unpublished decisions are noted in the court reporter but the full text is not “published” there.
 Even though they are not published, they are legitimate decisions of the court.